AdrienneNepenthe/Open-Data-Week-2018-Submission-Form-for-MozFest/CONTRIBUTING.md

 > First time contributing to open source?
 Check out this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

-## How to report bugs

-Ask your contributors to stay on the lookout for can any potential issue that might cause problems for the project.
-These could be problems in code (if you’re creating software), content omissions or copy errors (if you’re creating a learning resource), or any issues with the functionality or design of your project.

-Most projects invite all contributors to report bugs, so "debugging" or fixing problems happens quickly and with the input of the community.
-Take a look at [Atom's example](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) for how to teach people to report bugs to your project.

 ## Communication channels

 The best way to get in touch with me is via email: aschmoeker@analytics.nyc.gov.
 I'll be responding to this message M-F, 9:30am - 6pm EST most days!